-What is Working Tax Credit?
-WTC is a means-tested benefit used to boost weekly earnings of working people on low income.
+What is Working Tax Credit and how does it work?
+WTC is a means-tested benefit used to boost weekly earnings of working people on a low income.

 WTC CHANGES: The government is integrating Working Tax Credit into its eventual replacement called Universal Credit.